-- The final and passing result of the tests for all links shall be provided in the test results documentation in accordance with Section C below. - 4.
-Trained technicians who have successfully attended an appropriate training program and have obtained a certificate as proof thereof shall execute the tests.
-Appropriate training programs include but are not limited to installation certification programs provided by BiCSi, the ACP (Association of Cabling Professionals) or Fluke Networks CCTT (Certified Cabling Test Technician) training partners. - 5.
-The test equipment (tester) shall comply with the accuracy requirements for level VI (Class I) field testers as defined in IEC 61935-1: "IEC 61935-1 Ed 5: Specification for testing of balanced and coaxial information technology cable.
-Part 1: Installed balanced cabling as specified in ISO/IEC 11801-1 and related standards." - 6.
-The tester including the appropriate interface adapter must meet the specified accuracy requirements.
-The accuracy requirements for the permanent link test configuration (baseline accuracy plus adapter contribution) are specified in IEC 61935-1 Edition:5 (DRAFT): Table 22 Level VI field tester accuracy performance parameters per IEC guidelines for Class I cabling - 7.
-IEC 60512-28-100 2nd edition, Connectors for electronic equipment Tests and measurements Part 28-100: Signal integrity tests for 2 000 MHz and up, for IEC 60603-7 series connectors. - 8.
+- loss shall be between the lower and upper ranges of test plugs as specified for category Cat.6A in IEC 60512-27-100 Ed 1.0: "Connectors for electrical equipment Tests and measurements Part 27-100: Signal integrity tests up to 500 MHz on 60603-7 series connectors Tests 27a to 27g".
+Such a test plug is often referred to as a "Truly Centered Test Plug".
+Ideally the test plug is identical to the PCB style version shown in Annex A.4 "PCB based 1 TFC assembly" - 8.
 The tester shall be within the calibration period recommended by the vendor in order to achieve the vendor-specified measurement accuracy. - 9.
 The tester interface adapters must be of high quality and the cable shall not show any twisting or kinking resulting from coiling and storing of the tester interface adapters.
 In order to deliver optimum accuracy, preference is given to a permanent link interface adapter for the tester that can be calibrated to extend the reference plane of the Return Loss measurement to the permanent link interface.
 The contractor shall provide proof that the interface has been calibrated within the period recommended by the vendor.
 To ensure that normal handling on the job does not cause measurable Return Loss change, the adapter cord cable shall not be of twisted-pair construction. - 10.
-The Pass or Fail condition for the link-under-test is determined by the results of the required individual tests.
-In order to achieve an over all pass condition, the results for each individual test parameter must pass.
-A Pass or Fail result for each parameter is determined by comparing the measured values with the specified test limits for that parameter.
+The Pass or Fail condition for the link-under-test is determined by the results of the required individual tests (detailed in Group "Internal Transmission" of Table 1 Installed balanced cabling test parameters).
+Any Fail or Fail result yields a Fail for the link-under-test.
+In order to achieve an overall Pass condition, the results for each individual test parameter must Pass or Pass .